-If you need to get a dodgy bumper sticker off your windscreen, Denatured alcohol is the one to use.
-It will work to dissolve the glue and get rid of that sticky residue from the glass.
-Methylated Spirits can also be used to dissolve other types of glue, including super glue.
+If you need to get a dodgy bumper sticker off your windscreen, Denatured alcohol is the stuff to use.
+It will dissolve the glue and get rid of that sticky residue from the glass.
+Methylated Spirits can also dissolve other strong adhesives like super glue.

 7. Woodworking and Restoring Furniture

-Denatured alcohol uses include manufacturing French Polish, a high quality stain applied to wooden furniture and wiping away excess dust in your workshop, as it dries the wood and then evaporates much quicker than regular water.
-Denatured alcohol can also be used to identify what type of finish you a have on an old piece of furniture you wish to have restored.
+Denatured alcohol uses include manufacturing French Polish, a high quality stain applied to wooden furniture.
+You can also use denatured alcohol to wipe away excess dust in your workshop.
+It helps to dry the wood and then evaporates much quicker than regular water.

-A simple patch test with Denatured Alcohol can tell you the difference between shellac, lacquer and varnish, and can be used as a last resort to remove the last two.
-Denatured alcohol can even be used to create custom shellacs, as it works so well as a solvent.
+A simple patch test with Denatured Alcohol can also tell you the difference between shellac, lacquer and varnish on a existing piece of furniture.
+Denatured alcohol can be used to create custom shellacs, as it works so well as a solvent.

 8.Cleaning Plastics and Metal (even instrument strings)

-Denatured alcohol, unlike bleach, can be used as a non-destructive cleaner on certain plastics such as PVC.
-It is also very efficient on sensitive metal parts such as instrument strings, and video or tape recorder heads.
+Unlike bleach you can use Denatured alcohol as a cleaner on plastics like PVC without destroying it.
+It’s also a great cleaner for sensitive metal parts such as instrument strings, and video or tape recorder heads.

 9. Cleaning off Crayon Marks

-Most crayons are oil based, therefore you can use diluted denatured alcohol to efficient dissolve an unwanted masterpiece on your couch or wall.
-If you are unsure about using such a strong substance around your children’s play area, you could use diluted Rubbing Alcohol instead.
+Most crayons are oil based, so you can use diluted denatured alcohol to dissolve an unwanted masterpiece on your couch or wall.
+If you don’t want to use strong substance around your children’s play area, you can use diluted Rubbing Alcohol instead.

 Now I know how to use it, which Denatured Alcohol do I buy?